 Certain gastrointestinal diseases are also associated with low ghrelin, including:

 No specific food suppresses ghrelin.
-In general, eating foods high in healthy carbohydrates (such as whole grains) and protein can lower your ghrelin levels.
+In general, eating foods high in healthy carbohydrates and protein may lower your ghrelin levels.

 Advertisement